 1. Recommended Shape and Its Dimensions

-The first thing to consider in pile cap design is to determine the shape of the pile cap to use.
+The first thing to consider in the pile cap design is to determine the shape of the pile cap to use.
 The shapes vary according to the number of piles in the pile cap that can be deriving according to the load in a column supporting it.
-The figure below shows the most common use shapes of pile cap and the recommended dimensions.
+The figure below shows the most common use shapes of the pile cap and the recommended dimensions.

 2. Recommended Thickness of Pile Cap